 Nishiyama Bus Service and Garage in Wailea

-Nishiyama Garage on the Old Wailea Road (see map below) circa 1942 or 1943.
+Nishiyama Garage on the Old Wailea Road (see map below) circa 1939.
 Standing on the left bus is Kazumi Hamada, about 14 years old.
 Next to him is Susumu "Dango" Kimura.
 On the far right are Shigeo ("Ribs") Nishiyama, about 26 years old, with his two children, Dennis and Roy.
 Shigeo's father, Gosaku Nishiyama, built the vehicle at far left from a 1933 Dodge truck, creating a 20 passenger bus.
-The building is the 2nd Nishiyama Garage -- the first burnt down in 1939, and four buses were lost.

 Former Wailea resident, Kazumi Hamada, now living in Florida, remembers the photo above: